 There is one more term in the python script than in the draft equation Eq.6.
 As I understand it, python script has one term for the transfer of MP from surface ocean to coastal sediments, and another term for the sinking from surface ocean MP to the deep ocean.
 I guess this should be correct?

 In addition, as before, I wondered If there should be a term that expresses the fragmentation of MP to sMP in the surface ocean?
 Or does this not happen?

+d(MPoce)dt=kMP-river×MPdisc+kPoce→MP×Poce-kMPoce-beach×MPoce-kMPoce-sed×MPoce-kMP-sink×MPsurf-oce×fpelagic-kMPoce→sMP×MPoce (Eq.6)

 d(sMPoce)dt=ksMP-river×sMPdisc+katm-oce×sMPatm+ksoil-oce×sMPsoil-koce-atm×sMPoce-ksMPoce-sed×sMPoce (Eq.7)